-Understanding the COJ (Confession of Judgment)
+Understanding the Confession of Judgment (COJ)

-What is a Confession of Judgment?
+What is a confession of judgment?

 A COJ gives lenders the right to enter a legal judgment into public record without a lawsuit.
 The lender doesn’t need to take you to court to prove you violated the loan agreement because a signed COJ essentially means you’ve already admitted guilt.

 Commercial leases could include COJs as well, Milito said.
 If you’re late paying rent or miss a payment entirely, a COJ would allow your landlord to immediately evict your business from the property.